caltechlibrary/lostit/README.md

 Finally, _Lost It!_ will by default send mail to a library mailing list to alert people if newly lost items have been found. _Lost It!_ exits after that.

+### _Additional details and assumptions_

+The following are some additional details about how _Lost It!_ works and the assumptions built into it:

+* When looking up records in the Google spreadsheet of lost items, it looks at the two first tabs.
+The tab lookup is done by position, _not_ by name, and the names of the tabs make no difference.  _Lost It!_ assumes that the first tab is the current NOS list and the second tab is a list of historical records, but it doesn't care what the cut-off is between the tabs.
+It merely gathers the records from both tabs and treats the union of the records as the set of all known lost items.
+* _Lost It!_ finds the columns in the Google spreadsheet by position; in other words, the column ordering is hardwired into the program.
+Changing the column order requires corresponding changes to the code.
+On the other hand, the column headings can be changed at will, since _Lost It!_ ignores the column headings.
+(This is a situation where _something_ must be hardwired _somewhere_ in order for _Lost It!_ to be able to read the spreadsheet.
+Either it makes assumptions about the column positions, or it looks for specific column headings.
+Using the latter approach would mean that changing the column titles would require changing the code too, to account for the new names.
+There's no free lunch, and it was easier to hardwire the column order, so that's what I did.
+The relevant code is in [lostit/google_sheet.py](lostit/google_sheet.py).)

 ✎ Configuration
 --------------